 The TOF over the fixed NPD distance of 8 cm defines the particle velocity.
 The STOP MCPs also give the azimuthal direction.
-Since the secondary electron yield emitted from the START surface for the same velocity ENA depends on the ENA mass, the pulse height distribution analysis of the START signals and independent analysis of the STOP signals provide the estimation of ENA mass.
+Since the secondary electron yield emitted from the START surface for the same velocity ENA depends on the ENA mass, the pulse height distribution analysis of the

+START signals and independent analysis of the STOP signals provide the estimation of ENA mass.
 Each event is stored in the array START MCP charge x STOP MCP charge x time-of-flight x direction.

 The UV suppression in NPD is based on the coincidence of START/STOP signals.
-To increase the particle reflectivity, we will use very smooth (roughness is of the order of 5 - 10 A) metal surfaces.
-On the other hand the STOP surface is proposed to be made of graphite (roughness around 100 nm) covered by MgO.
+To increase the particle reflectivity, the START surface is a very smooth (roughness <100 A) metal surface.
+On the other hand the STOP surface is graphite (~100 nm roughness) covered by MgO.
 This combination has a very high secondary electron yield, low photoelectron yield and high UV absorption.
 Both proposed surfaces are stable and do not require special maintaining.

 The University of Arizona will be responsible for coating the NPD START surfaces.
 Two separate NPD units are required to produce a complete NPD instrument.
-There is one unit available as the spare from Mars Express ASPERA-3.
-IRF will produce a second NPD unit and a flight spare NPD unit the University of Arizona will coat the START surfaces for the 2 units produced by IRF.
+One spare unit is available from Mars Express ASPERA-3.
+IRF is producing a second NPD unit and an additional flight spare NPD unit.
+The University of Arizona will coat the START surfaces for the 2 units produced by IRF.

-Figure 5.
+Figure 10.
 NPD in Theory and Practice.
 The theoretical design of the NPD is shown in (a).
 This design was implemented to produce an NPD flight unit shown in (b).

-The Neutral Particle Imager (NPI) head is a replica of the NPI-MCP sensor developed for the ASPERA-C experiment on the Mars-96 mission and successfully, flown on the Swedish micro-satellite Astrid-1 launched in 1995 (see Figure 6).
+The Neutral Particle Imager (NPI) head is a replica of the NPI-MCP sensor developed for the ASPERA-C experiment on the Mars-96 mission and successfully, flown on the Swedish micro-satellite Astrid-1 launched in 1995 (see Figure 11).
 NPI provides measurements of the integral ENA flux with no mass and energy resolution, but comparatively high angular resolution.
 In the NPI the charged particles (electrons and ions) are removed by the electrostatic deflection system which consists of two disks separated by a 3 mm gap.
 The 5 kV potential sweeps away all charged particles with energies up to 60 keV.
 The disks also collimate the incoming beam in the elevation angle.
 Apart from being ON or OFF the deflection system can be operated in an alternating mode.
 The deflection system also collimates the beam into 32 sectors.